-Advance registration for Spring 2014 will open on Tuesday, November 12th and runs through Friday, November 22nd.
-You must meet with your faculty advisor prior to receiving your PIN to register for classes.
+Advance registration for Fall 2014 will begin on Monday, April 14th.
+You must have an advising appointment with your faculty advisor before you can receive your PIN to register for classes.

-Please see our Newsletter for a schedule of Spring 2014 Criminology courses and how to schedule an appointment with your advisor.
+Please see our Newsletter for information on scheduling an appointment with your advisor.

 Criminology Majors Resources

 - Internship Mid Term Evaluation Form